zahmed2003/Theorem-Generation-Julia-/README.md

    Commiting is the same as above

 To push your code up, run the command git status again.
 You will see all the files that have been changed.
+Run the command

     git add example.file
    to all changed files.
-    Run
+    Finally, run

     git commit -m "description of changes"
     git push origin issuex